All Products

 Rotate AccessKeys regularly

-Like usernames and passwords for human identities, the longer an AccessKey exists, the higher the risk of it being leaked.
-Periodically create a new AccessKey, replace the one currently in use by your application, and then disable and delete the old AccessKey to achieve regular rotation.
-Use the Secrets Manager feature of Alibaba Cloud Key Management Service (KMS) to automate this rotation process.
+The longer an AccessKey exists, the higher the leak risk.
+Periodically create a new key, replace the active one, then disable and delete the old key.
+Use Secrets Manager in KMS to automate this rotation process.

 Use temporary credentials instead of static credentials

-On Alibaba Cloud, use role assumption to obtain a temporary Security Token Service (STS) token instead of using a static AccessKey.
-Each STS token automatically expires after the role's maximum session duration (on the order of hours), which reduces the risks associated with leaked static credentials.
+Use role assumption to obtain a temporary Security Token Service (STS) token instead of a static AccessKey.
+STS tokens expire automatically after the role's maximum session duration (hours), limiting the window of exposure.

-Alibaba Cloud provides features that integrate STS tokens for different deployment methods:
+Alibaba Cloud integrates STS tokens with the following deployment methods:

-1. For applications deployed on Elastic Compute Service (ECS) instances, use an instance RAM role.
-By binding a RAM role to the instance, your application can obtain a temporary authorization token through the instance metadata service.
+1. For Elastic Compute Service (ECS) instances, use an instance RAM role.
+Your application can then obtain a temporary authorization token through the instance metadata service.

-3. For serverless applications deployed in Function Compute, you can grant the service to which the function belongs permissions to access other Alibaba Cloud services to obtain an STS token.
+3. For Function Compute, grant the service to which the function belongs permissions to access other Alibaba Cloud services to obtain an STS token.

-Regardless of the deployment method, you can use the official Alibaba Cloud Software Development Kits (SDKs) in your application code.
-By setting the appropriate credentials configuration based on your deployment type, you can obtain an STS token without managing the underlying caching and credential refresh logic.
+Regardless of deployment method, use the official Alibaba Cloud SDKs.
+Set the appropriate credentials configuration for your deployment type, and the SDK handles STS token caching and refresh automatically.